 - Personality/breed.
 Cats tend to be much more independent than dogs.
 Some are more independent than others and prefer to be left alone.
 Some breeds are more snuggly than others.
 For instance, Ragdoll cats are known for being physically affectionate and love to be held.

 - Mistrust of humans.
-If your cat wasn’t exposed to many humans as a kitten, she may not be used to people.
-After all, she’s tiny, and humans still may look like giants to her.
-Some cats may also associate being picked up with negative experiences, such as having her nails trimmed or getting vaccinated.
+If your cat wasn’t exposed to many humans as a kitten, they may not be used to people.
+After all, cats are tiny, and humans may still look like giants to them.
+Some cats may also associate being picked up with negative experiences, such as having their nails trimmed or getting vaccinated.

 - Trauma.
-It’s hard to think that your rescue kitty may have been abused, but animal abuse does occur.
-The aforementioned fear may be due to past abuse.
+It’s hard to think that your rescue kitty may have been harmed, but animal abuse does occur.
+The fear of touch fear may be due to past abuse.

 - Pain.
-Especially if your cat used to love cuddling but no longer does, something may be wrong.
-Bring it up at his next appointment, as it could be a sign of arthritis or another underlying issue.
+If your cat used to love cuddling but no longer does, something may be wrong.
+Bring it up at your cat’s next appointment, as it could be a sign of arthritis or another underlying issue.

 - Preference.
-Believe it or not, it may be as simple as he just doesn’t like to be touched or picked up.
+Believe it or not, it may be as simple as they just don’t like to be touched or picked up.
 Your kitty might just dislike the way being held feels.
 For some cats, being picked up may actually communicate disrespect.

 Just like people, different cats show affection in different ways.
 Here are some other ways cats like to show affection to their humans:

 - Nuzzling.
-When your cat rubs his head or chin against you, he’s “inducting” you into his pride of lions.
-He may also rub against your legs when you walk in the door.
+When your cat rubs their head or chin against you, they’re “inducting” you into their pride of lions.
+They may also rub against your legs when you walk in the door.
 A nuzzle is like a kiss from your cat.

 - Head bunting.
-You’ll see your cat doing this when he wants your attention.
+You’ll see your cat doing this when they want your attention.
 It means, “stop folding the laundry and pet me right now!”

 - Bringing gifts.
-When a cat picks up his toy and brings it to you, he’s “hunting” for you.
-He doesn’t see you hunting, so this is his way of providing for you.
+When a cat picks up their toy and brings it to you, it means they’re “hunting” for you.
+They don’t see you hunting, so this is their way of providing for you.

 - Licking.
 Cats mostly do this to each other, but occasionally, they’ll try to “groom” you.
 This is another way of taking care of you.